dyne/Zenroom/docs/website/docs/crypto.md

-The brief demonstration above shows how easy it can be to implement a cryptographic scheme in Zenroom's Lua dialect, which gives immediately the advantage of a frictionless deployement on all targets covered by our VM.
+The brief demonstration above shows how easy it can be to implement a cryptographic scheme in Zenroom's Lua dialect, which gives immediately the advantage of a frictionless deployment on all targets covered by our VM.

 Arithmetic operations also involving [Elliptic Curve Points